Postgraduate study

 A UK 2:1 honours degree, or its international equivalent

-We also ask for evidence of your ability to communicate in non-textual forms as well as your motivation to engage in design-led practices which embrace a wide variety of media, materials and techniques.
-Each portfolio should contain two explicit components:
+We also ask for evidence of your ability to communicate in non-textual forms as well as your motivation to engage in creative design-led practices which embrace a wide variety of media, materials and techniques.
+This should take the form of a portfolio.

 The portfolio is a requirement which helps us to determine your level of creative competency, to help us understand in which ways you will be able to flourish on our programme.
 Prior training in art, design or architecture is not required, but a desire and the courage to communicate change through multi-media means is expected.
 Professional experience equivalent to academic qualifications may be considered.